aeternity/protocol/node/api/channels_api_usage.md

 #### Update error

 Newly requested updates are not always successful.
-For example one participant tries to spend more tokens that one currently has in the channel's balance.
+For example one participant tries to spend more coins than one currently has in the channel's balance.
 Another would be a participant initiating an update while the other participant had already proposed a different one.
 This diverges from the update flow [described above](#channel-off-chain-update).

-Example message for when the `from` does not have enough tokens to spend
+Example message for when the `from` does not have enough coins to spend
 ```javascript
 {
   "channel_id": "ch_zVDx935M1AogqZrNmn8keST2jH8uvn5kmWwtDqefYXvgcCRAX",